High-energy neutrino deep inelastic scattering cross sections: Predictions for neutrino scattering experiments

 \subsection{Comparisons with CSMS and other calculations}

 For the IceCube measurements~\cite{IceCube:2020rnc,IceCube:2017roe}, the calculation of Cooper-Sarkar, Mertsch, and Sarkar (CSMS)~\cite{Cooper-Sarkar:2011jtt} has been adopted for both neutrino-flux calibrations as well the comparison with the experimental measurement.
-In addition, a number of similar calculations exist in the literature, such as the Gandhi, Quigg, Reno, and Sarcevic (GQRS)~\cite{Gandhi:1998ri}, Connolly, Thorne, and Waters (CTW)~\cite{Connolly:2011vc}, as well as Bertone, Gauld, and Rojo (BGR)~\cite{Bertone:2018dse}.
+In addition, a number of similar calculations exist in the literature, such as the Gandhi, Quigg, Reno, and Sarcevic (GQRS)~\cite{Gandhi:1998ri}, Connolly, Thorne, and Waters (CTW)~\cite{Connolly:2011vc}, as well as Bertone, Gauld, and Rojo (BGR)~\cite{Bertone:2018dse,Garcia:2020jwr}, and two recent updates from Jeong and Reno (JR)~\cite{Jeong:2023hwe} as well as NNSF$\nu$~\cite{Candido:2023utz}.
 Similar to our framework, all these calculations adopt the structure-function approach, but with different schemes at different orders, as well as different PDFs.
 Both the GQRS and CTW took the LO structure functions, while PDFs are based on CTEQ4M~\cite{Lai:1996mg} and MSTW08~\cite{Martin:2009iq}, respectively.
 The CSMS calculation is performed with the Thorne-Roberts scheme~\cite{Thorne:1997ga,Thorne:2006qt} at NLO with the HERAPDF1.5 PDFs~\cite{Cooper-Sarkar:2010yul}.
-The BGR calculation is the most closed one to our framework, with the heavy-flavor structure function in the FONLL scheme up to $n_f=6$ flavors~\cite{Forte:2010ta} together with the small-$x$ resummation~\cite{Ball:2017otu} included.
+The BGR calculation~\cite{Bertone:2018dse,Garcia:2020jwr} is the most closed one to our framework, with the heavy-flavor structure function in the FONLL scheme up to $n_f=6$ flavors~\cite{Forte:2010ta} together with the small-$x$ resummation~\cite{Ball:2017otu} included.
+The recent JR calculation~\cite{Jeong:2023hwe} includes contribution from the shallow inelastic scattering.
+In comparison, the NNSF$\nu$ approach~\cite{Candido:2023utz} adopts a neural network to fit the neutrino DIS structure functions (SFs) while the low-$Q^2$ $F_3$ is taken from the Bodek-Yang parameterization~\cite{Yang:1998zb,Bodek:2002vp,Bodek:2003wd,Bodek:2004pc,Bodek:2010km,Bodek:2021bde}.
 In this work, we have gone beyond in two aspects.
 We have included the complete heavy-quark effect up to NNLO in the ACOT scheme~\cite{Gao:2021fle}.
 It turns out the heavy-flavor effect is negligible at an ultrahigh energy, while a negative 2\% when $E_\nu\sim100~\GeV$, as examined in Sec.~\ref{sec:th}.
 We also extend our calculation up to approximate N3LO, with zero-mass Wilson coefficient functions.